 Most of the early Command and Conquer games had two end of mission cutscenes; one for victory and one for defeat.
 Many looked pretty damn cool (Nod Soldiers raising a flag in the middle of a burning base?)

 Tiberian Sun actually has a few cutscenes where you succeed, but feel like a complete monster for doing so.
-In one, the Nod Soldiers are walking through a devastated base, a lone GDI soldier, apparently surviving the carnage, crawls out and limply pleas for mercy.
+In one, the Nod Soldiers are walking through a devastated base; a lone GDI soldier, apparently surviving the carnage, crawls out and limply pleads for mercy.
 The Nod Soldier simply shakes his head and fires his gun.
 The base is the one you attack in the previous mission.

 In Red Alert 2, during the Allied mission to recapture St. Louis, if the timer runs out and Tanya is mind-controlled, there is a special cutscene that shows Tanya having been taken over and quite enthusiastically favoring the Soviets now.